untitled-pit-group/foxhound/doc/API.rst

     upload_id
         An upload ID.
 This is different from a file ID. upload_url
-        The GCS URL to perform the upload to. ``null`` if the file is already uploaded (its SHA-256 hash matches a known file.)
+        A signed GCS URL to perform the upload to.
 :Errors:
     1000 size_limit_exceeded
         The server is configured to not accept files this large, or the file